johnschimmel/DWD-Sample-Readme/README.md

     git remote add origin git@github.com:GitHubUsername/YourRepoName.git

-### Prepare your .env file

-Remove all sensitive password and private information from your code and put into your own **.env** file.
-Search your code for the phrase 'process.env'.
-Where ever this is used it will contain a reference to your .env file.

-### Create sample env.example file

-It would be nice to provide an example .env file for people looking at your code.

-*   Create a copy of your .env file and name it env.example.
-*   Open the new env.example file and replace the actual values with placeholders, for example

-    MONGOLAB_URI=YOUR_MONGO_LAB_CONNECTION_HERE

 ### Create a README file

 A Github repository can have a README file.
 This is the quick-guide, instruction manual for using the repo.
 You can create a README file with plain text or give some styles with [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax)